nodejs/node-addon-api/doc/value.md

 `Napi::Value` is the C++ manifestation of a JavaScript value.
 It is the base class upon which other JavaScript values such as `Napi::Number`, `Napi::Boolean`, `Napi::String`, and `Napi::Object` are based.
 It represents a JavaScript value of an unknown type.
-It is a thin wrapper around the N-API datatype `napi_value`.
-Methods on this class can be used to check the JavaScript type of the underlying N-API `napi_value` and also to convert to C++ types.
+It is a thin wrapper around the Node-API datatype `napi_value`.
+Methods on this class can be used to check the JavaScript type of the underlying Node-API `napi_value` and also to convert to C++ types.

 ## Constructors